Pneumococcal infection: Pathogenesis

 S. pneumoniae is normally found in the nose and throat of 5–10% of healthy adults and 20–40% of healthy children.
 It can be found in higher amounts in certain environments, especially those where people are spending a great deal of time in close proximity to each other (day-care centers, military barracks).
 It attaches to nasopharyngeal cells through interaction of bacterial surface adhesins.
 This normal colonization can become infectious if the organisms are carried into areas such as the Eustachian tube or nasal sinuses where it can cause otitis media and sinusitis, respectively.
 Pneumonia occurs if the organisms are inhaled into the lungs and not cleared (again, viral infection, or smoking-induced ciliary paralysis might be contributing factors).
 The organism's polysaccharide capsule makes it resistant to phagocytosis and if there is no pre-existing anticapsular antibody alveolar macrophages cannot adequately kill the pneumococci.
 The organism spreads to the blood stream (where it can cause bacteremia) and is carried to the meninges, joint spaces, bones, and peritoneal cavity, and may result in meningitis, brain abscess, septic arthritis, or osteomyelitis.

 S. pneumoniae has several virulence factors, including the polysaccharide capsule mentioned earlier, that help it evade a host's immune system.
 It has pneumococcal surface proteins that inhibit complement-mediated opsonization, and it secretes IgA1 protease that will destroy secretory IgA produced by the body and mediates its attachment to respiratory mucosa.

 The risk of pneumococcal infection is much increased in persons with impaired IgG synthesis, impaired phagocytosis, or defective clearance of pneumococci.
 In particular, the absence of a functional spleen, through congenital asplenia, surgical removal of the spleen, or sickle-cell disease predisposes one to a more severe course of infection (overwhelming post-splenectomy infection) and prevention measures are indicated.

 People with a compromised immune system, such as those living with HIV, are also at higher risk of pneumococcal disease.
 In HIV patients with access to treatment, the risk of invasive pneumoccal disease is 0.2–1% per year and has a fatality rate of 8%.

 There is an association between pneumococcal pneumonia and influenza.
 Damage to the lining of the airways (respiratory epithelium) and upper respiratory system caused by influenza may facilitate pneumococcal entry and infection.
+Influenza also modifies the innate immune system into a state more accommodating to pneumococcal infections.
+Most of the deaths in the 1918 influenza pandemic were attributable to bacterial infections, especially pneumococcus.
+There is also a link between pneumococcal infection and respiratory syncytial virus infection among children.

-Other risk factors include smoking, injection drug use, Hepatitis C, and COPD.
+Other risk factors include smoking, injection drug use, hepatitis C, and COPD.